tomsclater/marathon-dataset/README.md

 ## Welcome to the Ultra Marathon Data Analysis project! 🏃‍♂️🔍

 ### Overview
-This ongoing project is a comprehensive exploration of ultra marathon running events, powered by Python and top-notch data science libraries.
+This ongoing project is a comprehensive exploration of ultra marathon running events, powered by Python, pandas and seaborn data science libraries.
 Currently, we've focused on a subset of the original dataset, containing 7.5 million records.

 ### Key Steps
 ### 1. Importing and Exploring Data